Great care can help someone with Friedreich's ataxia to have an independent lifestyle.

 Because the symptoms of Friedreich’s ataxia affect everyone differently, we believe that there is no one-size-fits-all approach to care.
 This is why our specialists work closely with other professionals to create an individual support plan that best meets your requirements and what you hope to achieve.

-Care for Friedreich’s ataxia is unique to your needs and circumstances.
-From 30-minute care visits through to 24-hour live-in care for advanced needs, having the right support to suit you can be arranged in your own home.
+From 30-minute care visits through to 24-hour live-in care, the right support for you can be arranged in your own home.

 If you’re supporting a loved one with Friedreich’s ataxia but feel that you need a short break, respite care enables you to take some time to yourself while ensuring that there is someone on hand to provide the right support.
 You can even take a carer with you on holiday so you can enjoy a break as a family.